 Sierra offer two projectiles for .358 users, the 200 grain Round nose Prohunter and the excellent 225 grain GameKing.

 For those who wish to study the .35 Whelen thoroughly as part of a terminal ballistics self learning process, I suggest some experimentation with the round nose Sierra.
-This is now the only reliable round nosed conventional
+This is now the only reliable mass produced round nosed conventional

 bullet available to hand loaders in lieu of the 250 grain Hornady round nose Interlock, while also being tougher than the 200 grain round nose Interlock.
 The Sierra bullet is best suited to light to mid weight deer, boasting excellent energy transfer and adequate penetration.
 From a muzzle velocity of 2700fps and sighted between 2 and 3” high at 100 yards, the Sierra round nose has an effective range of just under 200 yards (1800fps).
 This bullet can be used to accurately study the effect of the meplat in comparison to other conventional bullet designs, displaying unique results.
 Hydrostatic and Hydraulic shock can also be studied accordingly along with impact velocity parameters, all the way to 1600fps.
 This research perspective aside, the Sierra Prohunter makes for a very good woods snap shooting load, offering much room for error should game move as shots are taken.